Command Menu

 apt install curl git nodejs npm -y

 Congratulations.
-Your phone is officially a development machine.
-You can finally tell people you "work entirely in the terminal" when you're waiting for your cold brew at Starbucks.
+Your phone is now a development machine.
+You can tell people you "work entirely in the terminal" while waiting for your cold brew.
+They won't know what that means.
+It'll feel good anyway.

 Path A: The "I Have a Budget Line for This" Option (Claude Code)

-If you're completely fine with paying Anthropic to technically do your job while you sip coffee:
+If you're fine with paying Anthropic to technically do your job while you drink coffee:

 bash